 We plan to develop a more compact design for the Smart Hydration Companion, aiming for integration directly into a smart water bottle.
 This approach not only enhances portability but also ensures that hydration tracking becomes an integral part of the water consumption process.
 By embedding the device within the bottle itself, users will benefit from a seamless experience that encourages regular use and accurate tracking.

 Temperature Sensing for Personalised Reminders:

 Recognising the impact of environmental conditions on hydration needs, we intend to incorporate temperature sensors into the smart water bottles.
 These sensors will assess the external temperature and adjust hydration reminders accordingly.
 On warmer days, the device will increase the frequency of reminders to encourage more frequent water intake, while cooler conditions will result in adjusted reminder intervals to reflect decreased hydration requirements.
-This adaptive reminder system ensures that hydration advice is always tailored to the user's immediate environment, enhancing the relevance and effectiveness of hydration prompts.ttEnhanced App Functionality for Comprehensive Health Management:
+This adaptive reminder system ensures that hydration advice is always tailored to the user's immediate environment, enhancing the relevance and effectiveness of hydration prompts.

+Enhanced App Functionality for Comprehensive Health Management:

 The accompanying mobile application will undergo significant enhancements to offer a more holistic view of the user's health and hydration habits.
 The app will integrate data from the smart bottle's sensors, including water intake and temperature readings, with information from other health and fitness trackers.
 This integration will enable personalised hydration recommendations that consider the user's activity level, dietary intake, and environmental conditions.
-Additionally, the app will feature a user-friendly interface with customisable goals, progress tracking, and motivational rewards to encourage consistent hydration and overall wellness.iiConclusion:
+Additionally, the app will feature a user-friendly interface with customisable goals, progress tracking, and motivational rewards to encourage consistent hydration and overall wellness.

+Conclusion:

 The planned improvements for the Smart Hydration Companion project represent a significant step forward in personalised health technology.
 By focusing on miniaturisation, sensor integration, and enhanced app functionality, we aim to provide users with a comprehensive and intuitive solution to manage their hydration effectively.
 These developments not only promise to improve individual health and wellness but also contribute to environmental sustainability by promoting the use of smart, reusable water bottles.
-Through these innovations, we envision a future where staying hydrated is effortless, personalised, and integrated into daily life.
+Through these innovations, we envision a future were staying hydrated is effortless, personalised, and integrated into daily life.